moontwink/MvnWoodpecker/README.md

     static String password = ""; //"p@ssword";
 ```

-This is [on GitHub](https://github.com/moontwink/MvnWoodpecker) so let me know if something doesn't work with yours.
+This is [Woodpecker on GitHub](https://github.com/moontwink/MvnWoodpecker) so let me know if something doesn't work with yours.
+-- Nancy